 Here are some tips for making your new home pet-friendly:

 If you’re moving to a new state, check its laws on bringing in dogs.
 Some states require you to obtain entry permits, or to undergo inspection at the border, at which time you may be asked to present a health certificate from a veterinarian.
 Dogs traveling to Hawaii must spend time in quarantine.

-Two of the best websites on the subject are
+Two good websites on the subject are:

 And be sure to check out the Nolo book Every Dog’s Legal Guide, by Mary Randolph, which includes a useful chapter on traveling with your dog and lots of other valuable advice for dog owners, including state and local regulations that affect dogs.